Large-scale kinetic roughening behavior of coffee-ring fronts

 where $v$ is the front velocity and $a_0$ is a parameter which depends on $r_\mathrm{AB}$.
 Figure \ref{fig:vel} plots the front velocity as a function of $r_\mathrm{AB}$ for systems with different lateral sizes $L$.
 Two distinct regimes are apparent in this plot.
 For $0~<~r_\mathrm{AB} \lesssim 0.1$, the front velocity remains approximately $r_\mathrm{AB}$-independent, whereas it increases with this parameter for $r_\mathrm{AB} \gtrsim 0.1$.
 At any rate, $v\neq 0$ for all these parameter values, hence the front is always in a moving phase.
 Incidentally, note that the front velocity does not depend significantly on $L$, except for very low $r_\mathrm{AB}$, for which $v$ increases slightly with $L$.

-The $r_\mathrm{AB}=0$ case deserves a more detailed analysis.
+The $r_\mathrm{AB}=0$ case deserves a more detailed analysis \cite{Orozco2019}.
 By definition, only AA bonds form in this case.
 This means that secondary branches do not form and branches grow only along relatively few directions.
 As a result, just a few branches dominate the remaining ones and eventually reach the system edge, arresting the average growth of the front; Figure \ref{fig:morfp0} shows an example of such a situation.
 Therefore, for the $r_\mathrm{AB} =0$ case the system becomes pinned at steady state, being characterized by a zero average velocity, $v = 0$, for long enough times.
 This fact has been confirmed by computing the average front $\langle \overline{ h(t)} \rangle$ for $r_\mathrm{AB} = 0$ as a function of time, shown in Fig.~\ref{fig:velp0}.
 For $L = 128$, the front grows linearly with $t$ for short times, consistent with Eq.\ \eqref{eq:linear_front}, but the front velocity decreases monotonically for $t \gtrsim 1000$ to vanish asymptotically.
 The same trend is apparent for larger lateral sizes, but the linear growth regime extends to longer times as $L$ increases; in particular, the expected plateau for $L=2048$ is not observed because it requires computation times which are beyond our capabilities.